Wilfred/logstash-conf.el/README.md

 ### v0.4 (not yet tagged)

+Redefined `logstash-conf-mode` as a standalone mode with better syntax highlighting and comment handling.

 Fixed an issue with slow indentation on large files.

 Ensure point stays on the same line when indenting.